gmcouto/couto.info/posts/doing-contract-first-with-no-sweat-is-it-possible.md

 ### OpenAPI Specification

 You probably have heard of Swagger at least once, right?
 They were the ones that kind of standardized a way to write api first, and generate code later.
-Eventually they open-sourced this standard, and is a way to describe RESTful webservices.
+Eventually they open-sourced this standard, and called it ["OpenAPI Specification"](https://swagger.io/specification/ "OpenAPI Specification Website").
+It is just a way to describe RESTful webservices.

-How it works?
+What do I mean?
 It's easier to show:

     openapi: 3.0.2
     info: